trustgraph-ai/trustgraph/README.md

 ## The Full Stack
 TrustGraph is not a wrapper around a graph database.
 It is the complete backend for production agentic systems.

-- **Holonic engine**: automated entity and relationship extraction, ontology-driven graph construction, graph-grounded retrieval for explainable outputs
+- **Holonic context graph engine**: automated entity and relationship extraction, ontology-driven graph construction, graph-grounded retrieval for explainable outputs
 - **Multi-model database**: tabular/relational, key-value, document, graph, vectors, images, video, and audio — all managed in Cassandra and S3-compatible Garage
 - **Out-of-the-box RAG pipelines**: DocumentRAG, GraphRAG, and OntologyRAG ready to deploy
 - **Fully agentic orchestration**: single or multi-agent, ReAct, Plan-then-Execute, Supervisor patterns, and MCP integration